 Low Activity Patterns in ASD

-A smaller, less active cerebellum, contributing to:
+A smaller, less active cerebellum, associated with:

 “With A Better Brain Comes A Better Life”